skarfacegc/Gue/README.md

 <a name="Gue"></a>

 ## Gue
-Gue - The main class for the gue taskrunner
+Gue - The main class for the gue task runner

 <!-- don't display the scope information -->